joseeloren/ATLASEigen_EvalTest/README.md

 * Also, multiplication operator is not commutative, because operation order is defined on the PDF.
 In other operations like minus, it is like this too.

 ## Future work
-* Add more tests
+* Add more tests and refactor tests and data.
-* Check run time in order to improve calculations
+* Check run time in order to improve calculations.
-* Refactor some common code in methods
+* Refactor some common code in methods.